Tractatus Logico-Philosophicus: Logical atomism

 Although Wittgenstein did not use the term himself, his metaphysical view throughout the Tractatus is commonly referred to as logical atomism.
 While his logical atomism resembles that of Bertrand Russell, the two views are not strictly the same.

 Russell's theory of descriptions is a way of logically analyzing sentences containing definite descriptions without presupposing the existence of an object satisfying the description.
 According to the theory, a statement like "There is a man to my left" should be analyzed into: "There is some x such that x is a man and x is to my left, and for any y, if y is a man and y is to my left, y is identical to x".
 If the statement is true, x refers to the man to my left.

 Whereas Russell believed the names (like x) in his theory should refer to things we can know directly by virtue of acquaintance, Wittgenstein did not believe that there are any epistemic constraints on logical analyses: the simple objects are whatever is contained in the elementary propositions which cannot be logically analyzed any further.

-By objects, Wittgenstein did not mean physical objects in the world, but the absolute base of logical analysis, that can be combined but not divided (TLP 2.02–2.0201).
+By objects, Wittgenstein did not mean physical objects in the world, but the absolute base of logical analysis—objects that can be combined but not divided (TLP 2.02–2.0201).
 According to Wittgenstein's logico-atomistic metaphysical system, objects each have a "nature", which is their capacity to combine with other objects.
 When combined, objects form "states of affairs".
 A state of affairs that obtains is a "fact".
 Facts make up the entirety of the world; they are logically independent of one another, as are states of affairs.
 That is, the existence of one state of affairs (or fact) does not allow us to infer whether another state of affairs (or fact) exists or does not exist.

 Within states of affairs, objects are in particular relations to one another.
 This is analogous to the spatial relations between toy cars discussed above.
 The structure of states of affairs comes from the arrangement of their constituent objects (TLP 2.032), and such arrangement is essential to their intelligibility, just as the toy cars must be arranged in a certain way in order to picture the automobile accident.